Canary Wharf tube station

-Canary Wharf is a London Underground station at Canary Wharf, London.
-It is on the Jubilee line between Canada Water and North Greenwich stations, and is located in London fare zone 2.
+Canary Wharf is a London Underground station at Canary Wharf.
+It is on the Jubilee line, between Canada Water and North Greenwich stations.
+It is in London fare zone 2.

 The station was opened on 17 September 1999 as part of the Jubilee Line Extension.
 Over 40 million people pass through the station each year, making it second busiest on the London Underground outside Central London after Stratford, and also the busiest that serves only a single line.
 (Note: The DLR station is a completely separate station itself, as is the Elizabeth Line station.)